-Leading On….Making & Devising Theatre with Antoinette Duffy- Booking Now Open
+Leading On….Making & Devising Theatre with Antoinette Duffy- SOLD OUT

 It’s Leading On … time again.
 Our annual weekend for leaders is returning to NUI Maynooth for three days of making and devising theatre.
 All under the guidance of facilitator extraordinaire Antoinette Duffy.